cinderblock/node-server-ui-base/daemon/configs/README.md

 # How to use multiple configs

-The deploy code (`yarn deploy daemon-dev`) looks at its config to pick which file in here shall be used on the deployed system.
+The deploy code (`npm run deploy daemon-dev`) looks at its config to pick which file in here shall be used on the deployed system.

 ## New config